Black Witch Moths (Ascalapha odorata)

 Return to Texas Entomology - Compiled by Mike Quinn

-I often receive reports of Black Witch moths near where hurricanes or tropical storms came ashore,
+I occasionally receive reports of Black Witch moths near where hurricanes or tropical storms came ashore,

 The eye of Hurricane Claudette hit Port O'Connor, Texas on July 15, 2003.